devOmedia/devOmedia/README.md

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a A Self-Taught Programmer and a Husband Developer 😜

 - 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣